EPCCed/eidf-docs/docs/services/gpuservice/index.md

 - 56 Nvidia A100 1G.5GB
 - 32 Nvidia H100 80 GB

-!!!
-Quotas
+!!! important "Quotas"
     This is the full configuration of the cluster.

     Each project will have access to a quota across this shared configuration.

-This quota is agreed with the EIDF Services team.
+    Changes to the default quota must be discussed and agreed with the EIDF Services team.

 ## Service Access

-Users should have an EIDF account - [EIDF Accounts](../../access/project.md).
+Users should have an [EIDF Account](../../access/project.md).

 Project Leads will be able to request access to the EIDF GPU Service for their project either during the project application process or through a service request to the EIDF helpdesk.

-Each project will be given a namespace to operate in and the ability to add a kubeconfig file to any of their Virtual Machines in their EIDF project - information on access to VMs is [available here](../../access/virtualmachines-vdi.md).
+Each project will be given a namespace to operate in and the ability to add a kubeconfig file to any of their Virtual Machines in their EIDF project - information on access to VMs is available [here](../../access/virtualmachines-vdi.md).

 All EIDF virtual machines can be set up to access the EIDF GPU Service.
 The Virtual Machine does not require to be GPU-enabled.

-!!!
-Important
+!!! important "EIDF GPU Service vs EIDF GPU-Enabled VMs"
     The EIDF GPU Service is a container based service which is accessed from EIDF Virtual Desktop VMs.
 This allows a project to access multiple GPUs of different types.

-    An EIDF Virtual Desktop GPU-enabled VM is be limited to a small number (1-2) of GPUs of a single type.
+    An EIDF Virtual Desktop GPU-enabled VM is limited to a small number (1-2) of GPUs of a single type.

     Projects do not have to apply for a GPU-enabled VM to access the GPU Service.